bdburdett/CS-340/README.md

 ## Course Scheduling Web App

+I plan to have this deployed in the next few weeks and will have a link available to check it out.

 The GitHub repository for my course scheduling web app is a full-featured application that allows users to easily manage their course schedules.
 The app is built using **MySQL** as the database, and it provides full **CRUD** (create, read, update, delete) functionality.
 This allows users to:

 - Add courses to their schedules